Leopizarro/frontend-tcit-challenge/README.md

 ## Instructions for running the app:
   1.- Clone the repository.

-  2.- 'npm install' to install node_modules
+  2.- 'npm install' to install node_modules.

-  3.- 'npm start' to start the project
+  3.- 'npm start' to start the project.

 ## Available Scripts